kae3g/grainkae3g/CONTRIBUTING-TECHNICAL.md

 ### Conflict Resolution

-**Trish's diplomatic approach**: *"Disagreements are natural and can lead to better solutions.
+**Glow's diplomatic approach**: *"Disagreements are natural and can lead to better solutions.
 The key is to focus on the problem, not the person."*

 - **Focus on the technical issue**, not personal preferences
 - **Seek to understand** different perspectives